How does it work?

 What are some of the typical total costs for a Cost Share project?

 These costs are estimates only and should only be used as a general guideline.
-The department does not guarantee the prices but is willing to work with the local governments to modify budgets or scopes of work to assure a mutually satisfactory product.
+The department does not guarantee the prices but is willing to work with the local governments to modify budgets or a project's scope of work to assure a mutually satisfactory product.

 In most cases, the local government provides at least one half of the cash for these projects, but DHR will entertain all proposals, regardless of the amount of local match offered.
 Local portions are often supplemented with funds from local historical societies and other private entities.
 Project proposals can be enhanced when local governments can offer office space, lodging, use of government vehicles, computers, or volunteer hours.
 However, in-kind services cannot be substituted for the cash contribution.